New realisation of light thermal dark matter with enhanced detection prospects: Conclusion

 \section{Conclusion}

-We have proposed a novel scenario for generating correct relic of thermally under-abundant dark matter with a first-order phase transition.
-We implement our mechanism in a scenario where DM couples strongly to a light mediator keeping it in the self-interacting DM ballpark with the potential to solve the small-scale structure issues of collisionless CDM.
-We consider the GeV scale DM ballpark which remain relatively safe from stringent direct search constraints on DM-nucleon scattering.
+We have proposed a novel scenario for generating correct relic of GeV scale dark matter having enhanced direct detection rate at direct detection experiments like CRESST and XENONnT due to its strong interaction with a light mediator.
 We start with a mediator mass close to DM mass such that thermal relic of DM remains large initially.
 Subsequently, a first-order phase transition occurs with a nucleation temperature sufficiently below the initial freeze-out temperature of DM.
-This leads to a sharp fall of mediator mass taking it to the ballpark to generate sufficient DM self-interactions.
-The sharp fall in mediator mass reignites the second phase of DM annihilation into light mediators leaving a final relic same as the observed DM relic.
-Keeping DM mass around the GeV scale, naturally forces the FOPT to be in the MeV or few tens of MeV regime with the consequence of generating stochastic GW having peak frequencies in the $\gsim$ nano-Hz ballpark.
+This leads to a sharp fall of mediator mass thereby enhancing the direct detection rate.
+This also leads to the second phase of DM annihilation into light mediators leaving a final relic same as the observed DM relic.
+Keeping DM mass around the GeV scale, naturally forces the FOPT to be in the MeV or few tens of MeV regime with the consequence of generating stochastic GW having peak frequencies in the nano-Hz ballpark.
 While the blue-tilted part of the GW spectrum can naturally explain the recent PTA data, future experiments can further confirm the FOPT origin of the PTA data.
 Due to the existence of a light mediator, the model also remains verifiable at different particle physics experiments, thanks to the scalar portal mixing.
+Additionally, GeV scale fermion dark matter with light scalar mediator can give rise to sufficient DM self-interactions at low energy with the potential to solve the small-scale structure issues of cold dark matter.

 \acknowledgments A.A. received support from the French government under the France 2030 investment plan, as part of the Initiative d'Excellence d'Aix-Marseille Université - A*MIDEX.
 S.M. acknowledges the financial support from National Research Foundation(NRF) grant funded by the Korea government (MEST) NRF-2022R1A2C1005050.
 The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grants MTR/2022/000575, CRG/2022/000603 and by the Simons Foundation (Award Number:1023171-RC).
 The works of N.S. is supported by the Department of Atomic Energy- Board of Research in Nuclear Sciences, Government of India (Ref.
 Number: 58/14/15/2021- BRNS/37220).